Update: The October 2020 gathering will be on Saturday the 3rd. We will be answering the question "What is your responsibility as a believer?"

-Upcoming: Join us the first Saturday night of each month at 6:00 PM for an authentic church experience.
-We always eat together so check our Facebook page to see what Ed's theme is for the week.
+Upcoming: Join us the first Saturday night of each month at 6:00 PM for an authentic, organic gathering experience.
+We always eat together so text Will at 417-353-0081 each month to see what our "food theme" will be.
 The Gathering location is 9223 State Highway 59 in Anderson, MO.

 "No Institution, No Formula, Just Celebrating Jesus Together"